 Just about any poultry is good for dogs to eat and they love it, in some cases more than beef.
 But, any feathered meat will present more risks than other kinds.
 Not least of these is Salmonella.
 This means the dog must have any type of poultry well-cooked.

 Quail: This is excellent for dogs with food allergies.
 Traditionally a favorite among hunters, it provides high fat and calories while being low in protein.
-But, there are some dogs that don’t like the gamey flavor of quail.
+But, some dogs don’t like the gamey flavor of quail.

 Red Meat